ms2data/ms2-quick-start/README.md

 ### Publish from VS Code

 1. In the Explorer panel, expand **“MS2 Local Packages.”**
-2. You should see the package `ms2-quick-start`.
+2. You should see the package `ecommerce`.
 3. Click the **“Publish”** button.
 4. When prompted, click **“Yes”** to confirm.